shiyis/pac_cands_git_scraping/README.md

 By running a **github action** workflow defined in [cands-tw-feeds.yml](.github/workflows/cands-tw-feeds.yml) workflow, we will be able to get the data of the candidate
 #### Creating API key and secret
 Oginally the project intended to scrape both facebook and twitter data.
-As of Jun 21st 2022, Due to a massive ban of the scrapers and bots of facebook and an upgrade in facebook's [Data Scraping Protocol](https://developers.facebook.com/docs/development/terms-and-policies/automated-data-collection/) and easier usibility of twitter's [updated authentification API Auth V2](https://developer.twitter.com/en/docs/authentication/oauth-2-0), the scraping project scrapes twitter instead by using a **tweepy and an API key**.
+As of Jun 21st 2022, due to a massive ban of the scrapers and bots of facebook and an upgrade in facebook's [Data Scraping Protocol](https://developers.facebook.com/docs/development/terms-and-policies/automated-data-collection/) and easier usibility of twitter's [updated authentification API Auth V2](https://developer.twitter.com/en/docs/authentication/oauth-2-0), the scraping project scrapes twitter instead by using a **tweepy and an API key**.

 I created a tweeter API and a script.
 The script is written in Python using the tweepy package.
 Please refer to the []() for the scraping script.